nus-cs2113-AY2021S1/tp/docs/team/brandonywl.md

 ### Features implemented
 - Set up and designed the architecture used for Event scheduling in the timetable
     - Handled `Event`, `RecurringEvent`, `Timetable`, `Reminder` and other relevant `Command` subclasses for Event scheduling functionality.
+    - Event functionality was designed with scalability in mind.
+Immutability was largely enforced to ensure consistency of Events even across re-occurrences.
+    - Designed to reduce circular dependencies to reduce coupling.
 - Assisted in development of two common `Parser` methods

 ### Code contributed